-The Executive Director could deny, suspend, summarily suspend, or revoke any license issued under Article 2 if the licensee or an officer, director, agent, member, or employee of the licensee violated the Act or a rule promulgated under Article 2.
+The Executive Director could deny, suspend, summarily suspend, or revoke any license issued under Article 2 if the licensee or an officer, director, agent, member, or employee of the licensee violated Article 2 or a rule promulgated under it.
 The Executive Director could summarily suspend a license for up to 60 days pending prosecution, investigation, or public hearing.
 A proceeding to suspend or revoke a license would be a contested case under the Administrative Procedures Act.